The Two Requirements

 What "Sound Mind" Does Not Mean

 For anyone who meets these two requirements, the right to make a will is fundamental.
-It is how you ensure your wishes are honored rather than leaving the decision to Arizona's default intestacy rules.
+It is how you ensure your wishes are honored rather than leaving the decision to default intestacy rules.